Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 It was a good sky-thought, Vemik *knew* it.
 The bunny-people needed to rebuild much, and the People needed access to tools.
 Not to make life easier, no. There had been much talk among the People about that, and the wise voices all thought an *easy* life would ruin them.

-So...no.
-No big machines to carry them up or across the world.
+So... no. No big machines to carry them up or across the world.
 They would not enslave Werne to eat, or flee from the dangers of the Hunt.
 They would not grow fat and gassy on grain because they didn’t want to climb high for herb and fruit.
 They needed tools to make life more *livable.* Maybe it wasn’t a big difference, but like Jooyun and the professor said:

 Sometimes, it was all in how you looked at it.
 Or maybe it was in doing the same things *better.*